-First, I want to point out that not all technologies used for education are in fact “smart” technologies.
+First, I want to point out that not all technologies used for education are “smart” technologies.
 While the definition is hard to pin down, most of the time smart tech indicates a system that utilizes constantly updating data, fed back into an algorithm, to provide a customized experience.
-Instead, many education technology systems, or ed-tech, grab the data, but don’t necessarily update the user experience based upon that data, at least not in a way that educators or learners can see.
+Instead, many education technology systems, or ed-tech, grab the data, but don’t necessarily update the user experience based on that data, at least not in a way that educators or learners can see.

 Existing smart technologies were developed for business or personal use cases.
 The fundamental goal of education is not aligned with the goals of business or even personal usage.
 In my view, the goal of education is to create useful struggle so that learners understand things they did not before.
 Error-driven learning is one of the most powerful ways our brains change and learn.
 A goal of most other uses of smart technologies is to streamline tasks, making them easier, to eliminate struggle.
-From a learning perspective, the biggest risk of instant information is not that it might be wrong; it is that no matter what, there is an answer, even if it is not a good one.
-There is a gap between wondering about something and finding an answer.
-That gap is where curiosity grows.
-That gap is what leads to original insights.

-So how can we manage those challenges?
+How can we manage those challenges?

 We need to work with companies developing these technologies – make sure education researchers, parents, educators and students are co-designing these systems.
 We need to follow good codes of conduct around these collaborations, not only to avoid ethical concerns, which have already become a problem, but also to protect these co-designers.
 They are content experts whose time and expertise should be compensated!
 Co-designers should come from many communities, cultures, ethnicities and socio-economic backgrounds.
 When we only consider small subsets as we design systems, the potential exists to replicate implicit bias.